-Review the Guidance on Safe Use if it has been submitted as part of the Joint Submission on behalf of all co-registrants in case the guidance has changed.
-If it is submitted individually, check that it is consistent with the registration dossier.
+Review the Guidance on Safe Use to see if it has been submitted as part of the Joint Submission on behalf of all co-registrants in case the guidance changes.
+If submitted individually, check that it is consistent with the registration dossier.